herambchaudhari4121/bashbot/README.md

 Bashbot was originally an idea and bash snippet from [Jonathan Hitchcock](/vhata).
-I took it and bastardised it beyond imagination.
+I took it as bastardised and it was beyond imagination.

 It's a fully-featured, modular IRC bot.